uber/baseweb/rfcs/toast-component.md

 ## KIND Constant

 * `info` - Generally used for messages with an informational context
-* `positive` - Generally used as a confirmation of a succesful action or operation
+* `positive` - Generally used as a confirmation of a successful action or operation
 * `warning` - Generally used for messages with an warning context
 * `negative` - Generally used as a notification of an error happened as a result of an action or operation

-## `Toaster` API
+## `ToasterContainer` API

 * `placement: 'inline' | 'topLeft' | 'top' | 'topRight' | 'bottomRight' | 'bottom' | 'bottomLeft'` - Optional.
 Defaults to 'top'
-  Position of a toast notification ontainer relative to the browser window
+  Position of a toast notification container relative to the browser window
 * `usePortal: boolean` - Optional.
 Defaults to `true` Defines if the portal is used to append a container to the `body` element.
 In both cases the container is positioned `fixed`
 * `overrides: {Root, ToastBody, ToastCloseIcon}` - Optional